2021 Science Exploration Challenge

-One First Prize Winner: $100 each team
+One First Prize Winner: $100 each project

-Two Second Prize Winners: $75 each team
+Two Second Prize Winners: $75 each project

-Three Third Prize Winners: $50 each team
+Three Third Prize Winners: $50 each project

 1. Record a 3-5 minutes video on a STEM topic that interests you most.
 The video should include an introduction, with the student's name, school, and grade level, and a description of their research topic.